AKuederle/dmenu_tools/README.md

+# Dmenu_tools

+A little repository, where I collect small dmenu scripts I am using (currently 2 xD).

+## Win_switcher

+A small script, which allows to change the active window (similar to alt+Tab in most of the Wmm) using dmenu and wnctrl.
+I simply lists all currently active windows and let you select a window in the typical dmenu way.

+### Dependency

+Dmenu and wnctrl (and a Window manager, which is supported by winctrl)

+### Future Plans

+Add a filter, so that Desktop and the quake console are not displayed in the list.

 ## Git_jumper

 Git_jumper is a small script, which uses dmenu to let you quickly jump to any git repository on your PC.